Veirt/personal-web/projects/index.md

 ---
 layout: projects.vto
 title: Projects
-subtitle: Open source projects and tools I've built
+subtitle: Projects and tools I've built
 ---

       A simple utility to toggle Discord Rich Presence on and off.
 Perfect for when you want to keep your activity private.